HatFeather/ng-rassembler/projects/ng-rassembler/README.md

 ## Limitations

-This package does not currently support recursive rassemblies.
+This package does not currently support recursive rassemblies, but will be added in the future.

 ## Notes

 - components used by the rassembler must be entry components

 ## Build